hotwired/turbo-rails/README.md

 ## Compatibility with Rails UJS

-Rails UJS includes helpers for sending links and forms over XMLHttpRequest, so you can respond with Ajax.
-Turbo supersedes this functionality, so you should ensure that you're either running Rails 6.1 with the defaults that turn this off for forms, or that you add `config.action_view.form_with_generates_remote_forms = false` to your `config/application.rb`.
+[Rails UJS](https://github.com/rails/rails/tree/main/actionview/app/assets/javascripts) includes four features that make user interfaces slick.
+Some work directly with Turbo, while others are superseeded by it.

+#### `data-confirm`

+`data-confirm` works perfectly with Turbo.

+#### `data-disable-with`

+`data-disable-with` works, with a caveat:

+- Submit buttons are not automatically re-enabled on a failed submission.
+You can add a [Stimulus controller](https://github.com/hotwired/turbo/issues/55#issuecomment-757346604) to bring this behavior back.

+#### `data-remote`

-Note that the helpers that turn `link_to` into remote invocations will _not_ currently work with Turbo.
-Links that have been made remote will not stick within frames nor will they allow you to respond with turbo stream actions.
-The recommendation is to replace these links with styled `button_to`, so you'll flow through a regular form, and you'll be better off with a11y compliance.
+`data-remote` **is not compatible with Turbo**.
+Set `config.action_view.form_with_generates_remote_forms = false`  (or use Rails 6.1 defaults) to ensure your forms are not marked as `remote: true`, and avoid setting `remote: true` on links or buttons.
+If you currently have a `link_to url, remote: true`, the recommendation is to replace this link with a styled `button_to`, so you'll flow through a regular form, and you'll be better off with a11y compliance.

-You can still use the `data-confirm` and `data-disable-with`.
+#### `data-method`

+`data-method` works, with a caveat:

+- You can't disable Turbo on `data-method` links, so `link_to url, method: :delete, data: { turbo: false }` will still run through Turbo.
+If you need to disable Turbo for a specific `data-method` link, use a styled `button_to` instead.

 ## Development